 Hyperbaric oxygen (HBO) therapy is a treatment in which you breathe 100 percent pure oxygen while lying inside a pressurized chamber made of clear acrylic.
 The air pressure inside the chamber is about two and a half times greater than the normal pressure in the atmosphere.
 This high-pressure dose of oxygen helps your blood carry more oxygen to your organs and tissues to promote wound healing.
 It also activates your white blood cells to fight infection.

-To request an appointment or to learn more about for Hyperbaric Oxygen Therapy, fill out this form, or call our office at 978-287-8550
+To request an appointment or to learn more about hyperbaric oxygen therapy, , or call our office at fill out this form 978-287-8550

 Patients typically receive hyperbaric oxygen therapy five days a week for four to six weeks.
 One treatment takes about two hours, and most patients find it comfortable and relaxing.
 Hyperbaric oxygen therapy may be used as part of the treatment for certain conditions, including the following:

-Diana Cuypers, BSN, RN, program director for the Center for Advanced Wound Care and Hyperbaric Medicine at Emerson Hospital, gives a brief overview of what HBO therapy is, how it works, and what patients will experience.
+Diana Cuypers, BSN, RN, former program director for the Center for Advanced Wound Care and Hyperbaric Medicine, gives a brief overview of what HBO therapy is, how it works, and what patients will experience.

 A medical doctor will tell you how many treatments are needed for your diagnosis.
 Following your treatment plan is the single most important factor in your healing.